Author

 Samuel Checkley

 Samuel Checkley (1696–1769) was a prominent New England Congregationalist minister whose theological writings and pastoral leadership significantly shaped colonial American Protestantism during the Great Awakening era.
 As a defender of evangelical piety while maintaining intellectual rigor, Checkley's works, including *A Day of Darkness*, engaged contemporary debates over religious experience, ecclesiastical authority, and the nature of Christian conversion that defined mid-eighteenth-century New England theology.
-His ministry at the Second Church in Boston positioned him as an influential voice in mediating between traditional Calvinist orthodoxy and the revivalist impulses transforming American religious life.
+His ministry at the Second Church in Boston positioned him as an influential voice in the transatlantic theological discourse of his time.

 Works in the Library